Mound, Louisiana

 Mound is a village in Madison Parish, Louisiana, United States.
-With a population of 12 at the 2000 census, it is Louisiana's smallest village by population.
+With a population of 12 at the 2020 census, it is Louisiana's smallest village by population.
 Its ZIP Code is 71282.
 It is part of the Tallulah Micropolitan Statistical Area.

 History

-The community was named for a Native American mound which stood at the original site.
+The village took its name from a Native American mound at the original site.
+In a 2019 feature, local residents and officials noted that Mound was incorporated in c.
+1917 and that early activity included a hotel, a general store by the railroad, and a small sawmill east of the settlement.